avielrs/avielrs.github.io/_posts/2021-01-05-NLP Methods.md

 Cons: Stemming does "too" good of a job of extracting the root word or one could say stemming "butchers" the word.
 For example,

-What I mean by this is that the stemming function will take a word like organize and shorten it to organ which has an entirely different meaning.
-Same with the word University which will stem to univers, again shortening the word to a word that is not the same meaning.
+Stemming will take a word like **organize** and shorten it to **organ** which has an entirely different meaning.
+Same with the word **University**, which will stem to **univers**, again shortening the word to a word that is not the same meaning.
 This is something to consider when using Porter Stemmer.
 How important is the meaning of the word versus reducing the complexity of the data to your model and analysis?

 **Lemmatization** is another approach that handles terms by labeling the term from its base word (lemma).
 With this method, it is ensuring that you are not grouping terms together with different means like universe and university done in stemming.